meshery/meshery/docs/pages/extensibility/providers.md

 list: include
 ---

 Meshery offers Providers as a point of extensibility.
 With a built-in Local Provider (named "None"), Meshery Remote Providers are designed to be pluggable.
 Remote Providers offer points of extension to users / integrators to deliver enhanced functionality, using Meshery as a platform.
+A specific type of provider can be enforced in a Meshery instance by passing it with the env variable ENFORCED_PROVIDER.

 1. **Extensibility points offer clean separation of Meshery's core functionality versus plugin functionality.**
    - Meshmap is an example of a feature to be delivered via Remote Provider.